 The cost to turn a shed into a tiny house ranges from $5,000 to $30,000.
 Many sheds average between 100 and 200 sq.ft.
-This can make them an ideal shell for becoming a tiny house.
-You could convert an existing shed into a tiny home.
+This can make them an ideal shell for becoming a house.
+You could convert an existing shed into this type of home.
 Costs range depending on several factors, including the shed’s materials, size, and amenities.
 The more you add to the shed, the higher the final costs.

 The cost of a tiny home shell averages $15,000 to $40,000.
 Shells are the house’s outer frame and structure.
 They are often finished on the exterior but empty inside.
 They are not ready for utility hookup or immediate living.
 However, they make a nice project for homeowners who want to do some of the work.
 You can take your time finishing the inside because the structure is already built.
 This can keep costs down for some.

 The cost to build a tiny home on wheels is $20,000 to $75,000 for prefab structures.
-Custom tiny homes on wheels range from $25,000 to $120,000.
-Tiny homes on wheels must be smaller than average.
+Custom homes on wheels range from $25,000 to $120,000.
+They must be smaller than average.
 They must fit into specific dimensions dictated by each state if you want to transport them.
 In many instances, you want them to be sturdier than houses on foundations.
 This is so that the home can withstand travel and movement without facing structural issues.

 The average cost of a shipping container tiny home is $120,000 to $180,000.
 Shipping containers come in many sizes, including some fit for tiny houses.
 Converting them to tiny homes is not inexpensive when compared to many other homes of the same size.
 The interior is an empty shell and not ready or set up for utilities or living spaces.
 The entire container must be completely outfitted.
 Many also must be altered to accommodate windows and doors and seal larger doorways for energy efficiency.